Overview of cybersecurity predictions

-Every December, Proofpoint researchers examine trends from the prior year and predict changes in the threat landscape that defenders will encounter in the year to come.
+Every December, Proofpoint researchers examine trends from the prior year and make cybersecurity predictions for changes in the threat landscape that defenders will encounter in the year to come.
 This year, we began to see the results of widespread RAT and downloader distribution, significant evolution in impostor attacks, and increasingly sophisticated attacks on cloud applications, among other trends that help paint a picture of what we can expect in 2020.

 Notably, email will remain the initial threat vector of choice for most actors, driving credential phishing campaigns; targeted attacks with malware to establish a beachhead within organizations; and for widespread distribution of banking Trojans, downloaders, backdoors, and more.
 However, cloud-based email systems like Microsoft Office 365 and GSuite will themselves also be key targets for threat actors, providing platforms for future attacks and lateral movement within targeted organizations.